 Gout of the Big Toe

 Other symptoms may include:

-Symptoms are usually more severe in people who develop gout before age 30.
 Some people will only suffer one gout attack.
-Most people with gout, however, will suffer a recurrence within two years of the first attack, and further recurrences after that (if the condition is left untreated).
+Most people with gout, however, will suffer recurrences, especially if the condition is left untreated.

 Possible complications of gout include: